 The best vintages of Chateau Troplong Mondot are: 2016, 2015, 2014, 2012, 2010, 2009, 2008, 2005, 2000, 1998, 1990 and 1989.

-Troplong Mondot offers a unique style.
+Chateau Troplong Mondot offers a unique style.
 It’s thick and rich in the mouth, but never heavy.
-The wine has scents of dark plums, licorice, blackberries, coffee, spice, dark cherries, stone, chocolate, flowers and blackberry liqueur.
+The sensuous wine offers scents of dark plums, licorice, blackberries, coffee, spice, dark cherries, stone, chocolate, flowers and blackberry liqueur.
 More sensuous than elegant on the palate, there is an intensity of flavors, coupled with the ability to age and evolve.

-Serving and Decanting Chateau Troplong Mondot with Wine, Food and Pairing Tips
+Serving Chateau Troplong Mondot with Wine, Food and Pairing Tips

 If you want to enjoy life in the wine country of Bordeaux, in 2010, Chateau Troplong Mondot opened a bed and breakfast inn, right on the property!
 “Les Belles Perdrix” (The Beautiful Partridges) is located in the heart of St. Emilion, on a hill over looking the picturesque village of St. Emilion.
 There are three different, beautiful rooms to chose from.